rkilburn/RK8s/guides/3-scheduling/README.md

 kubectl apply -f ./web-server-low-priority.yml
 ```

 Scale up the pods to fill up your cluster.
-Each Pod is requesting 0.5CPU Cores and 512Mi - nginx will not use all of this so it will kill your cluster - even if it did, the resource limits and scheduler would prevent this.
+Each Pod is requesting 0.2 CPU Cores and 256Mi - nginx will not use all of this so it will kill your cluster - even if it did, the resource limits and scheduler would prevent this.
 Keeping scaling the deployment so that you have no Pending Pods.

 ```
 kubectl scale -f ./web-server-low-priority.yml --replicas 25